paselmer/Loan_Payment_Optimizer/README.md

 ## Brief explanation:

-You have a bunch of debts.
+Let's say you have a bunch of debts.
 They are probably in the form of loans paid off in installments over time.
 These are known as amortized loans.

 Examples of amortized loans include student loans, mortgages,